 - 2 stars = I did not enjoy this book but others might.

-- 3 stars = The book was a fair read.
-I might be willing to read other books by this author, but I wouldn't seek them out.
+- 3 stars = The book was an okay read.
+I might be willing to read other books by this author, but I probably wouldn't seek them out.

 - 4 stars = This was a good book.
 I'd recommend it to a friend, and/or I'll keep an eye out for other books by this author.

 - 5 stars = This was a great book.
 I'd buy this book for a friend, and/or I'll now actively follow this author's work.